bitshares/ledger-app-bitshares/README.md

 * Account Upgrade:
   * `python signTransaction.py --file=bts_account_upgrade.json`

+# Installing a GUI wallet / front end

+GUI wallet front-end support for Ledger Nano S is being developed independently by multiple wallet developers.
+This repository contains the back-end app for your Nano that the wallets will connect to via USB.
+As such, this repository is intended primarily for developers and wallet integrators.
+If you are a regular user, then it is anticipated that by the time the GUI apps are ready, this back-end app will be available for download directly to your device via the Ledger Live app store.
+You will not need to get the app from here.

+A list of supporting GUI apps will be added here when available.

 # How to Install developer version

+If you are installing the app from this repository, you will need a development environment to support compiling the app and loading onto your Ledger Nano S device.

 ## Configuring Ledger Environment

 * Install Vagrant and Virtualbox on your machine